NFL Ratings Are Tanking So Badly Even Wall Street Is Worried, Are National Anthem Protests To BLame?

 - Now in the 2017-2018 season, ratings are down seven percent from the already-dismal 2016-2017 season.

-- Things are especially bad in the NFL’s Monday-night franchise: ratings for Monday Night Football are down 18 percent for the Week 10 game compared to 2016; and down 20 percent for Week 9.
+- Things are especially bad in the NFL’s Monday-night franchise as ratings for Monday Night Football are down 18 percent for the Week 10 game compared to 2016, and they are down 20 percent for Week 9.

 - A Falcons-Cowboys game this season was off 24 percent from the same game in 2016.

-It’s not just the NFL itself that’s feeling the pain from its declining TV ratings: the networks that host the games for national audiences are also taking a hit.
+It’s not just the NFL itself that’s feeling the pain from its declining TV ratings as the networks that host the games for national audiences are also taking a hit.
 Last month, international market watcher Omar Sheikh of Credit Suisse cut CBS’ earning projections specifically because of lost revenue from tanking NFL ratings, as well as cutting Fox’s earning projections for the same reason.

 Power runs.